Eurhodope cirrigerella

 Eurhodope cirrigerella is a species of snout moth in the genus Eurhodope.
-It was described by Johann Leopold Theodor Friedrich Zincken in 1818, and is known from most of Europe.
+It was described by Johann Leopold Theodor Friedrich Zincken in 1818, and is found in most of Europe.
+This species was considered extinct from 1960 to 2019.

-The wingspan is 19–22 mm.
+The average wingspan of the eurhodope cirrigerella is 19–22 mm.

 The larvae feed on the flowers of Knautia and Scabiosa species.